Mental Health Facilities Charleston, WV

 Prestera Center Lincoln County Office - 31.2 miles from Charleston, WV

 Prestera Center Lincoln County Office is a mental health center in Branchland, West Virginia, located at 25 Lincoln Plaza, 25506 zip code.
-Prestera Center Lincoln County Office provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Lincoln County Office offers dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Prestera Center Lincoln County Office also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-More services available at Prestera Center Lincoln County Office include chronic disease/illness management, housing services and case management.
+Prestera Center Lincoln County Office provides outpatient treatment and telemedicine/telehealth.
+Prestera Center Lincoln County Office offers couples/family therapy, individual psychotherapy and trauma therapy to adults, seniors 65 or older and young adults.
+Prestera Center Lincoln County Office also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+More services available at Prestera Center Lincoln County Office include diet and exercise counseling, illness management and recovery and chronic disease/illness management.

 Learn More